-The SENCO and Role of the SENCO
+The SENDCO and Role of the SENDCO

-The school's SENCO (Special Educational Needs and Disability Co-ordinator) is Miss Roberts, who is an experienced, qualified teacher, with a breadth of SEN experience.
-Miss Roberts has also completed the National SENCO qualification.
+The school's SENDCO (Special Educational Needs and Disability Co-ordinator) is Mrs Hamilton, who is an experienced, qualified teacher and also the Head Teacher.
 She may be contacted via the School Office on 01594 833457.

-The SENCO has an important role to play in conjunction with the Governing Board in determining the strategic development of SEN policy and provision in the school.
+The SENDCO has an important role to play in conjunction with the Governing Body in determining the strategic development of SEN policy and provision in the school.

-The SENCO has day-to-day responsibility for the operation of SEN policy and the coordination of specific provision made to support individual pupils with SEN, including those who have EHCP's (Education and Health Care Plans).
+The SENDCO has day-to-day responsibility for the operation of SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC (Education and Health Care) plans.

-The SENCO provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
-The SENCO is aware of the provision in Gloucestershire's Local Offer and works with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high quality teaching.
+The SENDCO provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
+The SENDCO is aware of the provision in Gloucestershire's Local Offer and works with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high quality teaching.

-The key responsibilities of the SENCO include:
+The key responsibilities of the SENDCO include:

-- overseeing the day-to-day operation of the school's SEN policy - co-ordinating provision for children with SEN - liaising with the relevant Designated Teacher where a 'Child in Care' has SEN - advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the Local Authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+- overseeing the day-to-day operation of the school's SEN policy - co-ordinating provision for children with SEN - liaising with the relevant Designated Teacher where 'Child in Care' has SEN - advising on the graduated approach to providing SEN support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEN - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the Local Authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned

-• ensuring that the school keeps the records of all pupils with SEN up to date
+- working with school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEN up to date